 Economic Immigration Specialists cannot provide information on the status of AINP applications or provide updates on your application.
 See the AINP processing times to find out approximately how long it will take to process your application.

-You may submit additional documents or changes to your application by mail or fax as indicated below.
+You may submit additional documents or changes to your application by mail as indicated below.
 Make sure to quote your file number, your full name, the name of your Alberta employer or your Alberta relative (if applicable).
 Visit the AINP Application forms page for applicable forms.

 Alberta Immigrant Nominee Program

 Suite 940, ATB Place North Tower (formerly Telus Plaza North Tower)

 If you need more specific information about the various Government of Alberta services available to help you immigrate to Alberta, various Government of Alberta departments can help you, depending upon the information you need.

 Email and phone service